babelouest/glewlwyd/docs/INSTALL.md

 ## Manual install from source

+Glewlwyd has been successfuly compiled for the folowing distribtions:

+- Fedora 29+
+- OpenSuse Leap 15
+- OpenSuse Tumbleweed

+And probably more!

+Let me know if Glewlwyd can be installed and working on your distribution by opening an [issue](https://github.com/babelouest/glewlwyd/issues), if needed, you can describe the non-documented commands required for your case.

-Download the [latest source tarball](https://github.com/babelouest/glewlwyd/releases/latest) or [git clone](https://github.com/babelouest/glewlwyd.git) from GitHub.
+Download the [latest source tarball](https://github.com/babelouest/glewlwyd/releases/latest) or [git clone](https://github.com/babelouest/glewlwyd.git) from master branch in GitHub.

 ### Dependencies